Słupsk Town Hall: History

-The Gothic Revival style town hall was built near Plac Zwyciestwa (Victory Square).
+The Gothic Revival style town hall was built near Plac Zwycięstwa (Victory Square).
 At the time, the town was under Prussian rule.

 The town hall is located on the site of a lake.
 In the second half of the 19th-century, the lake was filled in with sand from the Northern Wood.
 As a result, Victory Square and the surrounding area developed into a suburb.
 The expanded city outgrew its 1798 town hall that was beginning to collapse.
 The town purchased the site of the former hospital on Tuwima Street to construct a replacement building.

 In 1897, the town council held a design contest for a new town hall.
 Architect Hugo Licht, who designed the New Town Hall in Leipzig, led the selection committee.
 On 16 and 17 May 1898, the 87 contest entries were displayed to the public at the primary school on Deotymy Street.
 The committee selected Karl Zaar's design for a Gothic revival building.

 On 17 July 1899, architect Rudolf Vahl drafted the blueprints for a 23176 m2 building.
-He added rosettes on the ceiling, arabesques on the stairs, and the mayor’s desk.
+He added rosettes on the ceiling, arabesques on the stairs, and the mayor's desk.
 Its cost was 300,000 marks, exceeding the budget previously set by the town.
 Construction began in 1899.
 The building was completed on 22 September 1900, and all construction workers received a beer.
 On 5 July 1901, an opening celebration took place.

 It is one of the few buildings in the city that survived World War II almost untouched.

 Notable features

 The town hall's most unique interior space is the mayor or president’s office which has twelve walls and is decorated with original furniture and an exceptional tapestry.
 In the second mayor's office, there is a painting by Friedrich Klein-Chevalier that depicts hunting for salmon.
 Some rooms feature original Art Nouveau details.
 The conference room has a hidden door that leads to a space that fits a small man.
 The building also has hidden passages and tunnels.

 The five-story brick building's main façade features the crests of Pomeranian cities.
-The building's clock tower is 56 m tall and has 180 steps that lead to a sightseeing terrace with panoramic views of the city and the river Słupia (German: Stolpe).
+The building's clock tower is 56 m tall and has 180 steps that lead to a sightseeing terrace with panoramic views of the city and the river Słupia.
 Otto Pila, a resident of Słupsk, constructed its clock that has worked continuously since 1901.
 The clockwork's load is 36 kg and is slow by just two seconds each day.

 Added in 1973, clock chimes play one phrase of Karol Szymanowski's IV Symphony.
 In 1998, Słupsk resident Jacek Stańczyk composed town's bugle call.
 Every day at midday, a recording of the bugle call plays from the town hall's tower.
 Musicians from the Polish Philharmonic Sinfonia Baltica recorded the song.